bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 These buttons do *not* require the menu system to be in the `DATE` menu hierarchy to be active.
-For example, the arithmetic buttons `+`, `-`, and `*` act normally for Real and Complex numbers, but invoke slightly different functions when operating on Date-related object.
+For example, the arithmetic buttons `+`, `-`, and `*` act normally for Real and Complex numbers, but invoke slightly different functions when operating on Date-related objects.
 Similarly, the `1/x`, `SQRT` and `x^2` buttons act normally on Real and Complex objects but are bound to the `DCUT`, `DSHK`, and `DEXD` functions when they operate on Date-related objects.